 Because of how these final acts are typically reported on in our society, the murder aspect seems to overshadow the suicide aspect, sometimes entirely.
 Dr. Joiner’s research helped me better understand murder-suicide as an act in its entirety.

 Dr. Joiner’s book shows several instances where the research on those who died by suicide in murder-suicides had much in common with those who died by suicide alone.
-For example:

 - Timeframe: He found murders alone occurred more frequently on Saturdays and Sundays.
 By contrast, suicides and murder-suicides occurred more frequently on Mondays and Tuesdays.